daohu527/dig-into-apollo/readme.md

 ## Getting Started

-If you are like me and don’t know how to start the Apollo project.
+If you are like me before and don’t know how to start the Apollo project.
 Here are some suggestions.

 1. First understand the basic module functions.
 If you are not clear about the general function of the module, it's difficult for you to understand what's the code doing.
 Here is an beginner level [tutorial](https://apollo.auto/devcenter/coursetable_cn.html?target=1)
 2. Then you need to understand the specific methods according to the module, which will be documented in this tutorial.
 We will analyze the code in depth next.
 You can learn step by step according to our tutorial.